Theodus/jennet/README.md

 ### Warning: This software is still very much a work in progress and should not be used yet.

 ## TODO
- - Radix Tree Multiplexer
-  - url parameters
+ - path wilds
-  - automatically prepend first slash if none exists
+ - mux node weight optimization
  - path auto-correction
  - Tests!
  - Travis CI
  - Separate map in context for iso values?